Contact Us Today

 The Motor Mill Site was open for special occasions in the past as staffing allowed.
 In 2005, the CCCB received funding through the AmeriCorps Program.
 The AmeriCorps Member worked with Conservation Board staff on research, site promotion, land management projects, administration and worked with volunteers to have Motor Mill open for tours two weekends a month May through September.

-The Motor Mill Foundation was Formed
+Formation of the Motor Mill Foundation

 In 2004, the Motor Mill Advisory Committee completed a Motor Mill Feasibility Study.
 The study outlined 10 priority items for the future development and direction of the Motor Mill Site.
 This became a guiding document for the Foundation.